Skip to content

 Build and flash from Terminal

-• The project is a bare bones Makefile project and includes a snapshot of startup, linker scripts, CMSIS and HAL code from STM32 F4 firmware library v1.28.0.
+• The project is a bare bones Makefile project and includes a snapshot of startup, linker script, CMSIS and HAL code from STM32 F4 firmware library v1.28.0.
 You do not need to install this library unless you want to create your own F4xx projects using STM32CubeIDE.

 • Edit Makefile to